Salem/Pisot Numbers in the Weyl Spectrum: Coxeter Group

-McMullen \cite{McMullen:2002} showed that the characteristic polynomial of any element in $W_n$ is either a product of cyclotomic polynomials or a product of a Salem polynomial and cyclotomic polynomials.
-Thus, the spectral radius is either $1$ or a Salem number.
-By Theorem \ref{T:df} of Diller-Favre and Blanc-Cantat we have where $\Lambda_S$ is all dynamical degrees $>1$ of birational maps equivalent to an automorphism.
+McMullen \cite{McMullen:2002} showed that the characteristic polynomial of any element in $W_n$ is either a product of cyclotomic polynomials, a product of a reciprocal quadratic polynomial and cyclotomic polynomials, or a product of a Salem polynomial and cyclotomic polynomials.
+Thus, the spectral radius is either $1$, a reciprocal quadratic integer, or a Salem number.
+By Theorem \ref{T:df} of Diller-Favre and Blanc-Cantat, we have where $\Lambda_S$ is all dynamical degrees greater than $1$ of birational maps equivalent to an automorphism.

-Let us denote $\Lambda_W$, the Weyl spectrum, the closure of the set of all spectral radii of $W_\infty$.
+Let us denote $\Lambda_W$, the Weyl spectrum, as the closure of the set of all spectral radii of $W_\infty$: